As digital marketers, SEOs and SEM specialists, we spend so much of our time focusing on getting more visitors to our client’s websites.

 That’s the million-dollar question and one we look to answer in this post.

 There’s no shortcut to take when it comes to holding people’s attention.

 The reason people show loyalty to a brand and come back time and time again is that they genuinely have a great experience with that company.

 If you want to truly hold people’s attention, you need to create experiences that keep them coming back for more.
 Worthwhile experiences that showcase why you are a company that people should want to engage with.

 So, what does this look like?
 Here are some ideas that can really help to grab and keep the attention of your visitors.

 Video content is a great way of showcasing your brand and what you do.

 Not that long ago, we used to recommend that video content should be no longer than 30 seconds – make an impact.
 A couple of years ago, we upped that recommendation to one minute.
 These days, we recommend making your video content as long as it needs to be.

-Whilst a teaser video on social media may grab the attention if you truly want to hold attention, produce a show.
+Whilst a teaser video on social media may grab attention, produce a show if you truly want to hold attention.
 Create a piece of video content that entertains.
 People today love to watch video content and this no longer has to be short and sweet.